 The Indonesian consortium comprises construction company PT Wijaya Karya, PT KAI, toll-road builder PT Jasa Marga, and plantation company PT Perkebunan Nusantara VIII.

 CREC is the main contractor for the construction of the project.

 A number of Chinese state-owned enterprises are part of the project including Sinohydro Bureau 8, Power Construction Corporation China, China TieSiJu Civil Engineering Group (CTCE), China Railway No. 4 Engineering Group, China Railway No.3 Engineering Group, China Railway Electrification Engineering Group, China Railway Shanhaiguan Bridge Group, and China Railway Hi-Tech Industry.

 Keller Franki Indonesia, a subsidiary of geotechnical design and construction services provider Keller Group, installed bored piles to support foundations for the project.

 The project is expected to generate 40,000 jobs a year during construction, creating a positive economic impact.

-Associated industries such as smelting, manufacturing, infrastructure, power generation, electronics, services and logistics will also receive a boost, thus leading to a balanced growth in all sectors.
+Associated industries such as smelting, manufacturing, infrastructure, power generation, electronics, services, and logistics will also receive a boost, thus leading to balanced growth in all sectors.

 Stations and their surrounding areas will experience an increase in activity and development, which will result in new opportunities for the real estate sector.
 Urban and rural areas along the route will also experience balanced development.